grammyjs/storage-deta/README.md

 ## Introduction

 > Set up your Deta Base by creating a Deta project.
-Copy the Project ID and Project Key here.
+Copy the Project Key to here.

 You should now have:

 1. A project key for your Deta.sh project.
-2. A project ID for Deta.sh project.
-3. A Telegram bot token.
+2. A Telegram bot token.

 Put those values into the following example code: